PedrobyJoao/nwaku-eval/README.md

 - [ ] fix: retry when hundreds of nodes
 - [ ] feat: num_vs_delay
 - [ ] feat: set params through cmd args
-- [ ] feat: bootstrap nodes proporitonal to num of nodes OR make it part of cmd args
+- [ ] feat: bootstrap nodes proportional to num of nodes OR make it part of cmd args
 - [ ] fix: check if container name is already being used before starting it
   - or simply stop using container names
 - [ ] refact: move `black` to `uv` (remove from flake.nix)